 INFORMATION NEEDED TO FILE A LOCATE REQUEST

 The information that is required to file a locate request can be broken down into three categories: contact information, dig site location and dig site information.
+Having the information described on this page gathered beforehand will make the locate request process more efficient.
 Below is a summary of the required information.

 Your Name, Phone & E-mail: This should be a phone number where you can be reached if there are any questions.
 If you are filing your ticket online, we will e-mail you a copy of the locate request with your ticket number and start date and time when the Diggers Hotline representative finalizes your request.

 Address, Street, City, State, Zip Code: This is your mailing address, not necessarily the address of your dig site.
 These two addresses on homeowner tickets are often the same, but not always.

 Field Contact & Phone: This is the name and phone number of the person who will be doing the digging work.